erikw/nestedtext-ruby/README.md

 # Installation
 1. Add this gem to your ruby project's Gemfile
-   - Simply with `$ bundle add nestedtext` when standing in the project root
+   - Simply with `$ bundle add nestedtext` when standing inside your project
    - Or manually by adding to `Gemfile`
    ```ruby
      gem 'nestedtext'